FeMaffezzolli/python_excel_2_array/README.md

-# python_excel_2_array
+# Excel_2_array

-A short script capabe of reading an excel file and generating an txt file with PHP array format.
+A short script capable of reading an excel file and generating a txt file with PHP array format.